Configure the Insight Agent to Send Additional Logs

 au, ca, ap, eu, us, us2, us3

-api-keyThis is your Organization API key that can be generated and fetched one time only from Platform Home > API Key management.
-For more information, see Managing Platform API Keys.
+api-keyThe selected API key that is generated and fetched from Platform Home > API Key management.

 state-fileThis is the path to a local file that tracks the last entry that was sent to Log Search.
 When the agent restarts, it will send logs from that point to minimize missing log data while the agent is offline.